Meteor-Community-Packages/meteor-simple-schema/README.md

 cmsPageSchema = new SimpleSchema([cmsBaseSchema, {additionalField: {type: String} }]);
 ```

-### Keys
+## Schema Keys

-A basic schema key is just the name of the key to expect in the objects that will be validated.
+A basic schema key is just the name of the key (property) to expect in the
-If necessary, though, you can use string keys with mongo-style dot notation to validate
+objects that will be validated.
+If necessary, though, you can use string
-nested arrays and objects.
+keys with mongo-style dot notation to validate nested arrays and objects.

 For example: